Western Macedonia

-Western Macedonia (Δυτική Μακεδονία, [ðitiˈki makeðoˈnia]) is one of the thirteen regions of Greece, consisting of the western part of Macedonia.
+Western Macedonia (Δυτική Μακεδονία, [ðitiˈki makeðoˈnia]) is one of the thirteen administrative regions of Greece, consisting of the western part of Macedonia.
 Located in north-western Greece, it is divided into the regional units of Florina, Grevena, Kastoria, and Kozani.
 With a population of approximately 255,000 people, as of 2021, the region had one of the highest unemployment rates in the European Union.

 Geography

 The region of Western Macedonia is situated in north-western Greece, bordering with the regions of Central Macedonia (east), Thessaly (south), Epirus (west), and bounded to the north at the international borders of Greece with the Republic of North Macedonia (Bitola, Resen and Novaci municipalities) and Albania (Korçë County).

 Although it covers a total surface of 9451 km2 (7.2% of country's total), it has a total population of 283,689 inhabitants (2.6% of the country's total), thus it is a low-density populated region (30 per km2, as compared to the country's 81.96 per km2 average).
 This is mainly due to the mountainous nature of the region, as 82% of the total surface are mountainous and semi-mountainous areas.
 This is also reflected in the population distribution, as a majority of the population (56%) lives in rural areas.
 The capital of the region is Kozani with 53,880 inhabitants.
 Other main towns are Ptolemaida (37,289), Grevena (17,610), Florina (19,985) and Kastoria (16,958).